-- With leasing, the lender actually purchases the vehicle according to the finance agreement.
+- With leasing, the lender purchases the vehicle according to the finance agreement.

 - The borrower, however, has full use of the vehicle once the finance and purchase process is finalised and is responsible for the ongoing costs associated with operating the vehicle.

-- As the business does not have the asset on their balance sheet, they are not in a position to take advantage of investment incentive schemes and measures which involve accelerated or enhanced depreciation.
+- As the business does not have the asset on its balance sheet, they are not in a position to take advantage of investment incentive schemes and measures that involve accelerated or enhanced depreciation.
 Such current measures include the IAWO and BBI (Business Backed Investment).

 - If businesses do see an advantage in these measures, they would need to purchase their vehicles under a Chattel Mortgage finance facility.